Configure Ray clusters to use token authentication#

 ray job submit --address http://localhost:8265 -- python -c "import ray; ray.init(); print(ray.cluster_resources())"

-You may see an error similar to this:
+You should see an error similar to this:

 This error confirms that the Ray cluster requires authentication.